The biggest contributor to any wedding is the amount of guests attending your big day. You wont’t know until guests respond to your wedding RSVP card.

 JUICY WEDDING TIP: It’s totally OK for you to name exactly who is invited to your wedding on your wedding invitations.

-I don’t believe guests have any ill intentions when they reply to your wedding invite.
+I don’t believe guests have any ill intentions when they reply to your wedding RSVP card.
 Weddings are forever changing and each has its own dynamics.
 As long as you keep a cool head about each situation and are willing to talk things out, you’ll be fine.